Ventura DUI Defense Attorney

 Once you are stopped for suspected drunk driving, a police officer measures your “BAC” or blood alcohol content through breath, urine, or blood tests.
 Failure to submit to a test after you are arrested can have penalties.
 The legal limit for most drivers is .08% BAC.
 The legal limits are more stringent for commercial drivers and drivers under 21 years of age.

 Even if you don’t meet the legal limit to be charged with a DUI, you can still be charged with reckless driving in Ventura.
 The District Attorney will charge a high blood alcohol allegation if a defendant’s blood alcohol level is .15 percent or greater.
 Such a charge will bring you increased penalties such as a longer DUI program and a longer jail sentence.
+If you have been charged with a DUI in Ventura County, contact Ventura DUI lawyer at Rose Law APC for free consultation about your case.

 Ventura County DUI Convictions Are Expensive

-Drivers in Ventura Countyo who face a first-time DUI charge have the potential to receive several harsh criminal penalties.
+Drivers in Ventura County who face a first-time DUI charge have the potential to receive several harsh criminal penalties.
 A driver convicted for the first time of a DUI may receive a 30-day to 10-month suspension of driving privileges.

 First offenders convicted of misdemeanor DUIs face the following: